BennoCrafter/VortexEngine/README.md

 # VortexEngine
 My game engine is a project currently in development that aims to become a robust 2D game engine built in Python.
+The engine will be designed to provide users with the tools to create their own platformer games, including customizable player characters, dynamic backgrounds, collision detection, and gravity simulation.
+With this engine, users will be able to create and customize their own levels, enemies, and items, allowing for endless possibilities in game design.
+That's just the beginning!